-Deferred outflows of resources is a consumption of net assets or net position that is applicable to a future reporting period.
-Deferred inflows of resources is an acquisition of net assets or net position that is applicable to a future reporting period.
-Deferred outflows of resources and deferred inflows of resources are recorded in accordance with GASB Statement numbers 63 and 65.
-At June 30, 2016 the District's Proposition M and D Building Fund (21) did not have any deferred inflows or deferred outflows of resources.
+Deferred outflows of resources is a consumption of net position that is applicable to a future reporting period.
+Deferred inflows of resources is an acquisition of net position that is applicable to a future reporting period.
+Deferred outflows of resources and deferred inflow of resources are recorded in accordance with GASB Statement numbers 63 and 65.
+At June 30, 2017 the District's Proposition M and D Building Fund (21) did not have any Deferred Inflows or Deferred Outflows of Resources.